Urban green space: Impacts on high temperatures

-Urban areas tend to have higher temperatures than their surrounding undeveloped areas because of Urban Heat Islands, UHIs.
-Urban heat islands are areas with man-made infrastructure that contribute to the increased temperatures.
-The average temperature during the day in cities can be 18-27 degrees Fahrenheit higher than in the surrounding rural regions.
-This is an example of one type of UHI, surface heat islands.
-Surface heat islands encompass the area from the ground to the top of the tree-line.
-It is usually higher during the day when direct sunlight reaches urban structures (often with darker materials than natural areas) including the main contributor, pavement.
-The other type of UHI, atmospheric heat islands, are from above the tree-line to the level in the atmosphere where the urban area no longer has an effect.
+Urban areas tend to have higher temperatures than their surrounding undeveloped areas because of urban heat islands (UHIs).
+Urban heat islands are areas with man-made infrastructure that contribute to increased temperatures.
+The average temperature during the day in cities can be 18–27 degrees Fahrenheit higher than in the surrounding rural regions.
+This is an example of surface heat islands, a type of UHI, which encompass the area from the ground to the top of the tree-line or mean roof height.
+It is usually higher during the day when direct sunlight reaches urban structures (often with darker materials than natural areas), particularly pavement.
+The other type of UHI, atmospheric heat islands, reach from above the tree-line or mean roof height to the level in the atmosphere where the urban area no longer has an effect.
 This type of heat island has increased heat at night due to the release of heat from infrastructure that built up throughout the day.

 Green spaces within urban areas can help reduce these increased temperatures through shading and evapotranspiration.
-Shading comes from the taller plants, such as trees, planted in green spaces that can contribute to lowering the surface heat island effect.
+Shading comes from the taller plants, such as trees, that can contribute to lowering the surface heat island effect.
 The shade provides protection from the sun for vulnerable populations, such as children, during periods of increased temperature, during the summer months or during a heat wave.
 Tree cover prevents some solar radiation from reaching the ground with its leaves and branches.
 This reduces the effect of surface urban heat islands.
-Open spaces that include any type of vegetation help offset the high temperatures through the natural process of evapotranspiration.
-Evapotranspiration releases water into the air therefore dissipating heat.
+Open spaces that include any type of vegetation help offset the high temperatures through the natural process of transpiration.
+Transpiration releases water vapor into the air from within plant leaves, absorbing heat in the evaporation process.
 There are many elements of an urban open space that can contribute to the mitigation of urban heat islands including the type of open space (park or nature reserve), type of plant species, and the density of vegetation.
 Green spaces contribute to the reduction of local heat, decreasing the overall effect of UHIs.
 The larger the distribution of green spaces, the bigger the area of heat reduction.
 Green spaces that are clustered together will have an additive heat reduction resulting in a greater decrease in temperature in the local area compared to surrounding areas.